Quez Watkins Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 Matchup vs. Dallas

-- Watkins is averaging 34.3 receiving yards per game in three career matchups against the Cowboys, 1.8 more than his receiving yards prop bet over/under for Saturday's game (32.5).
+- Against the Cowboys, Watkins has averaged 34.3 receiving yards per game over his three career matchups, 0.8 more than his over/under for Saturday's game.

-- The 259.9 passing yards the Cowboys allow per game makes them the NFL's 24th-ranked pass defense this season.
+- The 259.9 passing yards the Cowboys yield per game makes them the NFL's 24th-ranked pass defense this season.

-- With 22 passing TDs conceded this season, the Cowboys defense is ranked seventh in the NFL.
+- At 1.4 passing TDs conceded per game, the Cowboys defense is ranked seventh in the NFL.

 Recent Performances